Elizabeth Adams

 Violin

-She holds both a Master of Music in violin and a Bachelor of Arts in Russian studies from Yale.
+Elizabeth holds an MM in violin and a BA in Russian studies from Yale.
 She has studied violin and pedagogy extensively in both Russia and North America and holds a doctorate in violin from l’Université de Montréal.
-Elizabeth has studied chamber music with members of the Borodin, Tokyo, and Colorado String Quartets.
-Her primary teachers include Ani Kavafian, Ricardo Cyncynates, Mikhail Gantvarg and Vladimir Landsman.
+Formerly head of strings at George Mason University, Elizabeth currently teaches at Peabody Preparatory in Baltimore.
+In the summers she performs as a faculty artist at the National Music Festival in Chestertown, Maryland.